Transportation Corps: Background

 The American Expeditionary Force that deployed to France during World War I emphasized the need for a single transportation manager.
-William W. Atterbury, a former railroad executive, was commissioned as a brigadier general and appointed as the Director-General of Transportation and a separate Motor Transport Corps of the National Army was established to manage trucks on 15 August 1918.
-The United States Army School for Truck Drivers had been established by 9 July 1918; and the Transportation Corps of the AEF was abolished after the war, The M.T.C. subsequently conducted Transcontinental Motor Convoys in 1919 and 1920.
+William W. Atterbury, a former railroad executive, was commissioned as a brigadier general and appointed as the Director-General of Transportation and a separate Motor Transport Corps was established to manage trucks on August 15, 1918.
+The Motor Transport Corps subsequently conducted Transcontinental Motor Convoys in 1919 and 1920.
+The transportation functions of the United States Army were consolidated on March 9, 1942, into the Transportation Division of the newly created Services of Supply.